 Copy/paste one of these subject lines, or write your own:

 Copy/paste this sample letter.
 It is important to personalize/edit at least some of the letter.

 Environment, Natural Resources and Agriculture Committee Member,

 I oppose S490 as a responsible animal owner and animal welfare advocate!
-It's quite simply unnecessary as animal welfare laws already protect animals.
-Bans often create more problems than the non-existent ones they propose to fix.
+It's quite simply unnecessary as animal welfare laws already protect animals and those laws should be enforced.
+Making more laws which only punish responsible citizens is beyond unjust.
+Bans often create more problems, rather than address the non-existent issues they propose to fix.